-- NY politicians declared abortion a fundamental human right, paving the way for abortion tourism.
+- In 2019, NY politicians made abortion a fundamental human right, paving the way for abortion tourism.

-- The pro-life community does not have the infrastructure and medical staff to serve more than 2% of current abortion market.
+- The pro-life community in NY does not have the infrastructure and medical staff to serve more than 2% of current abortion market of residents

-CompassCare’s results show 1) more lives can be saved, and 2) there is a proven methodology to save them.
-This requires godly donors to get ahead of the next location opportunity (Exhibit C).
+CompassCare’s results show 1) more lives can be saved from abortion, and 2) there is a proven methodology to save them.
+This requires godly donors in order to financially seed the costs of the next location and TeleCare opportunity

 CompassCare has earned a national reputation for helping pregnancy centers increase their service capacity and overall performance in helping abortion-minded women have their babies.

 CompassCare in Rochester intentionally developed a service process and infrastructure with the capacity to reach and serve 25% of the abortion market to disrupt the local abortion industry’s business plan.
 It worked.
-Abortion in Rochester plummeted 50% in the last nine years, a decline that is farther and faster than any abortion hub market in the nation of which we are aware.
+Abortion in Rochester plummeted 50% from 2008 to 2016, a decline that was farther and faster than any abortion hub market in the nation.